News and Events of Interest

 - Establishing a Diversity, Equity, and Inclusion Advisory Council

-The council, which had its first meeting on Sept.
-17, 2020, is chaired by Lorraine Browne.
-Other members are:
+The council had its first meeting on Sept.
+17, 2020.
+Members include:

 - Naseem Shaikh, Trustee